 The correlation between DPMO and Sigma Level

 It’s time to review DPMO.
 DPMO is a long-term measure of the success rate of a process.
 It specifically looks at the number of defects that a process produces.
 Since Sigma Level looks at variation in a process and DPMO looks at the rate of producing defects in a process (i.e. outputs that are out of specification) it is natural to conclude that there is a correlation between them.
 As the DPMO of a process increases, the Sigma level decreases and vice versa.
-As the Sigma Level increases, yield increases too.
+As the level increases, yield increases too.
 In other words, Sigma level and yield are directly proportional to each other.
 A quick reminder of the definition of yield – it is the ratio of the number of good products produced vs. the total number of goods produced.

 How to calculate the Sigma Level of a process

-The procedure for calculating the Sigma Level of a process is simple.
 First of all, make sure to calculate the DPMO for your process or product.
 Once you have the DPMO figures handy, you can refer to the Sigma Conversion table or a Sigma Level calculator to get the corresponding sigma level.
 You’ll see that the conversion table has a column for Sigma Short Term and Sigma Long Term.

 Sigma Short Term